This is a list of things to do in Valencia with kids.

 The Colon Market in Valencia is one of my all-time favorites!
 Unlike the Central Market of Valencia, the Colon Market has more of a flair for tourists.
 They have tons of goodies available that you can enjoy there or take on the go.

 Anything from pastries to paella to Chinese cuisine is available here with many shops, nooks, and crannies you can explore.
-The market is almost always busy so be mindful of your kiddos but it is tastefully designed so that there is plenty of room for them to stretch their legs while staying in plain sight.
+The market is almost always busy so be mindful of your kiddos.
+However, it is tastefully designed so that there is plenty of room for them to stretch their legs while staying in plain sight.

 Score a Goal at the Home of the Valencia Club de Futbol [Mestalla Stadium]